oracle/truffleruby/doc/user/interop.md

 ### `IS_BOXED`

-Returns true only for instances of `FFI::Pointer` and `String` with a length of 1, which allows them to be unboxed as a character.
+Returns true only for instances of `FFI::Pointer` and `String` with a length of 1, which allows them to be unboxed as a character, or objects that respond to `unbox`.

 ### `UNBOX`

 For a `String`, returns the first character.
 Unboxing empty strings is not supported and will cause an `UnsupportedMessageException`.
 For a `FFI::Pointer` returns its address.
-For all other objects throws `UnsupportedMessageException`.
+For all other objects calls `unbox`.

 ### `IS_NULL`